turingschool-examples/monster_shop_final/README.md

 #### Completion Criteria

 1. Merchant users have a link on their dashboard to manage their coupons.
-1. Merchant userss have full CRUD functionality over their coupons with exceptions mentioned below:
+1. Merchant users have full CRUD functionality over their coupons with exceptions mentioned below:
    - merchant users cannot delete a coupon that has been used in an order
    - Note: Coupons cannot be for greater than 100% off.

 1. A coupon will have a coupon name, a coupon code, and a percent-off value.
-The name must be unique in the whole database.
+The name and coupon code must be unique in the whole database.
 1. Users need a way to add a coupon code when checking out.
 Only one coupon may be used per order.
 1. A coupon code from a merchant only applies to items sold by that merchant.